 Share what you’ve learned from it or how you’re working to improve a weak point.

-Wondering how to answer “what are your biggest weaknesses?” in a job interview?
+Wondering how to answer “what’s your biggest weaknesses?” in a job interview?
 It’s all about framing your weakness in the right way and spinning it into something positive.
 Everyone is human, so recruiters and hiring managers expect that each and every person will have at least one weak area.
-It’s just about acknowledging yours and showing how you can actually use your weakness to benefit you.
+It’s just about acknowledging yours and showing how you can actually use your weakness to your benefit.
 It might sound crazy, but your weakness could really be a blessing in disguise.

-This shows that you’ve put in effort to work on yourself, put effort into your resume, and analyzed what you’ve accomplished at work to evaluate progress and hold yourself accountable.
+This shows that you’ve put in the effort to work on yourself, put effort into your résumé, and analyzed what you’ve accomplished at work to evaluate progress and hold yourself accountable.
 These are all very beneficial traits in a candidate.

 If one of your weaknesses is taking on too much at once, try acknowledging it like this:

 “One of my biggest weaknesses is the desire to please people.
 I don’t like saying no to a project or responsibility, however, I’ve noticed that when I take on too much, I’m not able to reach my full potential on every project.
 Realizing this has helped me prioritize and only take on projects within my bandwidth so that I can be sure to put the best quality forward in every project I execute.”

 Ultimately, showing how something helped you grow or change for the better will always work in your favor.

 People always ask me how to answer “What’s your biggest weakness?” in a job interview—it’s one of the most common interview questions, after all—and the truth is that the answer will differ from person to person.
 As long as you prepare and show what you’ve learned or how you’re working to improve your weak area(s), you’ll answer the question well and show potential employers how your self-awareness adds to your value as a candidate.